shogunpurple/clinews/README.md

 - Search across all the sources for a particular word or phrase in the title.

 ## Installation
+Note: You must be on node version **7.6.0** or later to use clinews.

 **npm**
 ```
 npm i -g clinews